Members Voluntary Liquidation (MVL)

-A Members Voluntary Liquidation (MVL) is a tax-efficient way of closing a limited company that does not owe money to creditors.
+A Members Voluntary Liquidation (also known as an MVL) is a tax-efficient way of closing a limited company that does not owe money to creditors.

-MVLs are a strategically useful way of closing a limited company and are often used when:
+MVLs are a strategically helpful way of closing a limited company and are often used when:

 - A profitable company reaches the point where it has served its purpose.